 6 Symptoms of Pancreas Problems

 The pancreas is an indispensable organ for the body.
-Knowing the symptoms of poor pancreas functioning could help you on several occasions to foresee or prevent more serious problems.
+Knowing the symptoms of different pancreas problems could help you to diagnose or prevent more serious problems.
 Pancreatitis alters a lot of digestive functions and is sometimes associated with bad dietary habits.
-We we will explain more below.
+We’ll explain more below.

-The pancreas is situated behind the stomach and is in charge of producing enzymes, like insulin and glucagon, for example.
-They are necessary for digestion and arrive at the small intestine.
-From there they promote food synthesis.
+The pancreas is found behind the stomach and is in charge of producing enzymes, like insulin and glucagon, for example.
+Thee enzymes are necessary for digestion and arrive at the small intestine.
 A change in this organ could produce fairly severe effects.
-These same enzymes can even turn against the pancreas and can end up attacking it.
+These same enzymes can even turn against the pancreas and end up attacking it.
 But let’s take a closer look.

 Pain appears in the upper area of the abdomen and behind the stomach.
-Remember that this discomfort appears only on the left side of the body, under the ribs, and feels like burning.
+Remember that this problem only appears of the left side of the body, under the ribs, and feels like burning.

-- This pain could be more clear just after eating or even after drinking.
-It is even more pronounced if you have eaten foods high in fat.
+- This pain is more noticeable just after eating or even after drinking.
+It is even more painful if you have eaten foods high in fat.

 - This pain could begin the day after a meal, it could last for several days and could even increase in intensity.